jeevithaas/btpdemo/README.md

 ## product

-A Fiori application. new change included
+A Fiori application. new changes are included

 ### Starting the generated app